Our powdered laundry soap is already popular and now these 2 homemade liquid laundry detergent recipes let you choose DIY powder or liquid.

 - 1 bar of soap, about 6 ounces

-To make this homemade liquid laundry detergent, shred the soap using a box grater and mix it with the water.
-You can let it sit for a few days, stirring once in a while, or you can simmer it on the stove for an hour or so.
+To make this homemade liquid laundry detergent, shred the soap using a box grater (cheese grater) and stir the grated soap into the water.
+You can let this soap mixture sit for a few days, stirring once in a while, or you can boil it on the stove for an hour or so.
 Don’t use glycerin soap, it won’t fully dissolve and it gets really “stringy” or slimy.
 Once the soap is melted, you can add it to the ingredients in step 2 below.

 - 2 quarts warm water